luciano-censoni/sarw-lnkf/included-proteins/README.md

 # Included/Excluded Protein Lists
-This directory contains the lists of proteins which are included and excluded in the correlation analysis, along with justifications where necessary.
+This directory contains the lists of proteins which are included in and excluded from the correlation analyses, along with justifications where necessary.